wilcc/all-about-that-text/README.md

 This can be done in just four steps:

 1. Create a list item. (`document.createElement` if you've forgotten!)
-2. Set the value passed in as a parameter as the text inside that `li` (use `innerText`!).
+2. Set the value passed in as a parameter as the text inside that `li` (use `.innerText`!).
 3. Query the `result` list that we've set aside as a printing area.
 Check `index.html` to see what query might work!
 4. Append the list item we made to that list.

 **IMPORTANT**: test that it works!
-This is important because we need to know when we're printing later that this part works, or we'll be hunting in two places for any bugs that crop up.
+This is **important** because otherwise if our later functions don't work, we won't be sure the problem is actually IN those functions, and not in this one.

 So!
 Launch your app in your browser (perhaps via VS Code's LiveServer extension?) and, in the dev tools console, call your function with some value (maybe 'hello', maybe 3... could be anything).
 If it shows up as an `li` on your DOM, you've done it!